Why add EV charging stations?

 Give people an incentive to browse a little longer in your store or stay for another course at your restaurant.
-It's also a good way to attract new business as well, as locations of public charging equipment are listed and mapped on a number of websites (like ours!) and AFDC Alternative Fuel Station Locator, ChargePoint and PlugShare.
+It's also a good way to attract new business as well - locations of public charging equipment are listed and mapped on several websites (find ours here) including the AFDC Alternative Fuel Station Locator as well as PlugShare.
 Choosing the right charging equipment for your business will depend on how long you expect customers to spend at your establishment and other factors, like whether you need the ability to collect fees for EV charging use.

 Installation costs vary widely depending on site characteristics, the quantity, and type of charging stations being installed.
-As charging stations have become more prevalent, equipment prices and installation costs have gone down.
+As charging stations have become more prevalent, equipment prices and installation costs have decreased.

 The ideal time to install charging stations is during parking lot construction or resurfacing.
 Providing electrical service to parking spaces can account for 40% or more of the installation costs.
-Installing multiple stations simultaneously can also substantially reduce per unit cost by one-third.
+Installing multiple stations simultaneously can also substantially reduce costs.

-Operating costs will vary depending on electric rates and amount of use.
-The average annual operating cost of EV charging stations currently installed in Vermont is around $400/year for electric power.
+Increased facility operating costs will vary depending on your electric rates and amount of use.
+The average annual operating cost of public EV charging stations currently installed in Vermont is around $300/year for electric power.

-Learn more about EV charging installation and operating costs on our Installation Guide page.
+Learn more about EV charging installation and operating costs with our Installation Guide.